Alfred Adler: Early life

-Alfred Adler was born on February 7, 1870 at Mariahilfer Straße 208 in Rudolfsheim, a village on the western fringes of Vienna, a modern part of Rudolfsheim-Fünfhaus, the 15th district of the city.
+Adler was born on February 7, 1870 at Mariahilfer Straße 208 in Rudolfsheim, a village on the western fringes of Vienna, a modern part of Rudolfsheim-Fünfhaus, the 15th district of the city.
 He was second of the seven children of a Jewish couple, Pauline (Beer) and Leopold Adler.
 Leopold Adler was a Hungarian-born grain merchant.
+Leopold's nephew was Victor Adler, a leader of the labour movement and founder of the Social Democratic Workers' Party (SDAP).
 Alfred's younger brother died in the bed next to him when Alfred was only three years old, and throughout his childhood, he maintained a rivalry with his older brother.
 This rivalry was spurred on because Adler believed his mother preferred his brother over him.
 Despite his good relationship with his father, he still struggled with feelings of inferiority in his relationship with his mother.

 Alfred was an active, popular child and an average student who was also known for the competitive attitude toward his older brother, Sigmund.
 Early on, he developed rickets, which kept Alfred from walking until he was four years old.
 At the age of four, he developed pneumonia and heard a doctor say to his father, "Your boy is lost".
 Along with being run over twice and witnessing his younger brother's death, this sickness contributed to his overall fear of death.
 At that point, he decided to be a physician.
 He was very interested in the subjects of psychology, sociology and philosophy.
-After studying at University of Vienna, he specialized as an eye doctor, and later in neurology and psychiatry.
+After studying at the University of Vienna, he specialized as an eye doctor, and later in neurology and psychiatry.